You love entertainment—but if you want to serve God, you can’t serve both him and entertainment as a Christian committed to following Jesus.

 If I’m honest, I’ve had an unbridled love for frivolous entertainment—over the years I’ve used it primarily as a means of escape.
 Entertainment was used to distract me from the guilt of sin, friction in relationships or anxiety about work.
 It became what daily prayer and Bible reading should have been—a safe haven to retreat for rest and comfort.

 I failed to recognize that my never-ending pursuit to be entertained had turned me into a slave.
-My love for my new master was subtly causing contempt toward God and reticence in my duty to delight in him.
+My love for my new master was subtly causing contempt toward God and reticence in my duty to serve God and delight in him.

 In Matthew 6:24, Jesus reveals that when we gravitate toward entertainment as a means of comfort, we’re moving further and further away from our Creator.
 The notion of two masters is, in fact, a fictitious tale.
 It’s impossible to have more than one.
 Jesus exposes an insightful reality: Love for one will cause hatred toward the other.